botofancalin/ESP32_LVGL_Template/README.md

 # ESP32_LVGL_Template
-A project template for gui using touch tft
+A project template for Gui using touch tft